dselimovic02/hack-the-box/HTB-Academy/web_requests/README.md

 ![image](screenshots/list.png)

 We can see that we have downloaded the file sucessfully.
-Now we need just need to read the contents of our fle.
+Now we just need to read the contents of our file.
 We can do that using the `cat` command:

 ![image](screenshots/flag.png)